Posted on: Feb 09, 2026 | Author: Admin

 What works:

-• clean background guidance so the camera can lock onto the foot
+• Clean background guidance to ensure the camera will be able to lock onto the foot

-• a 3D model with believable material response
+• 3D model that has a realistic material response

 How to Choose a Virtual Try-On Solution